PX4/PX4-user_guide/en/getting_started/px4_basic_concepts.md

 PX4 uses sensors to determine vehicle state (needed for stabilization and to enable autonomous control).
 The system _minimally requires_ a gyroscope, accelerometer, magnetometer (compass) and barometer.
 A GPS or other positioning system is needed to enable all automatic [modes](../getting_started/flight_modes.md#categories), and some assisted modes.
-Fixed wing and VTOL-vehicles should additionally include an airspeed sensor (very highly recommended).
+Fixed-wing and VTOL-vehicles should additionally include an airspeed sensor (very highly recommended).

 For more information see: